-There are three different forms an amendment can take.
-First, an amendment may propose to insert additional language in a measure or pending first degree amendment without changing anything that already is in the text it would amend.
-Second, an amendment may take the form of a motion to strike out part of a measure or pending first degree amendment without inserting anything in its place.
-Or third, an amendment may propose to strike out and insert-to replace one or more words or provisions of a measure or pending first degree amendment with one or more different words or provisions.
+An amendment can take three different forms.
+First, an amendment may propose to insert additional language in a measure or pending first-degree amendment without changing anything that is already in the text it would amend.
+Second, an amendment may take the form of a motion to strike out part of a measure or pending first-degree amendment without inserting anything in its place.
+Or third, an amendment may propose to strike out and insert-to replace one or more words or provisions of a measure or pending first-degree amendment with one or more different words or provisions.